SulaxanSo/WebSpeech-on-Maps/README.md

 # WebSpeech-on-Maps

-This application allows the user a speech-based interaction with digital maps on mobile phones.
+This application allows the user to add geographic data to digital maps on mobile phones via a speech-based interaction.
 The voice commands are in German.

 WebSpeech-on-Maps can handle the following commands:
 - hineinzoomen